patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/content/terminology.md

 **Expand**: (v.)
 Use to describe expanding a container element (like a list or message) to show all its contents.
 - Opposite: Collapse

 **Filter**: (v.)
 Use to describe the action of narrowing a set of search results to show only items meeting a certain criteria.
-Filtering is mostly associate with card views like tables, lists, and card grids and assumes that a search has previously been performed to return an initial results list.
+Filtering is mostly associated with views like tables, lists, and card grids and assumes that a search has previously been performed to return an initial results list.

 **Hide**: (v.)
 Use to describe hiding something that is displayed in the interface.
 - Opposite: Show